dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 4. Mosfet for Undeglow / Backlight (Optional)

-Similarly to the underglow LED, pre-installing the Mosfet with some tape to hold it down was useful.
+Similar to the underglow LED, pre-installing the Mosfet with some tape to hold it down was useful.
 Given its small size, however, first set the tape to cover the side with only one pin.
 This way, soldering the two pads on the other side is more stable.
 Then remove the tape, and solder the remaining pad.
-Soldering procedure with standard iron tip size is the same as with the underglow LED: first approach the tin to the pad and the board, then a quick touch with the iron tip and it holds it down.
+The soldering procedure with standard iron tip size is the same as with the underglow LED: the first approach the tin to the pad and the board, then a quick touch with the iron tip and it holds it down.
 See the latest picture above.
 {: .text-justify}